SignPath/website/blog/_posts/2020-12-21-evaluating-sunburst.md

 It's easy to see how these hacks could avoid accidental detection.
 But to work around a carefully implemented review policy, the hackers would have to hack the issue tracking system too (quite possible), create plausible tasks for creating a new background process thread (hm, what for?) and string obfuscation - now that should trigger some alarms!

-Also, make sure that your review guidelines container clear rules for triggering security reviews.
+Also, make sure that your review guidelines contain clear rules for triggering security reviews.
 A very fine example can be found [here](https://docs.gitlab.com/ee/development/code_review.html).

 Thorough source code reviews require some effort.
 But you don't do it just for security, you do it for quality.
 Like most reasonable quality measures, they will pay off with reduced cost for support, troubleshooting and bug fixing.
 In 2020, there's hardly any excuse left for not doing them, so why not go all the way and enforce them?